-Disabling the Receiver In contrast to the Transmitter, disabling of the Receiver will be immediate.
+In contrast to the Transmitter, disabling of the Receiver will be immediate.
 Data from ongoing receptions will therefore be lost.
-When disabled (that is, the RXEN is set to zero) the Receiver will no longer override the normal function of the RxD port pin.
-The Receiver buffer FIFO will be flushed when the Receiver is disabled.
+When disabled (i.e., the RXEN is set to zero) the Receiver will no longer override the normal function of the RxD port pin.
+The receiver buffer FIFO will be flushed when the receiver is disabled.
 Remaining data in the buffer will be lost

-Flushing the Receive Buffer
+19.7.7 Flushing the Receive Buffer

-The Receiver buffer FIFO will be flushed when the Receiver is disabled (that is, the buffer will be emptied of its contents).
+The receiver buffer FIFO will be flushed when the Receiver is disabled, i.e., the buffer will be emptied of its contents.
 Unread data will be lost.
 If the buffer has to be flushed during normal operation, due to for instance an error condition, read the UDR I/O location until the RXC Flag is cleared.
 The following code example shows how to flush the receive buffer.